You’ve made major updates to your website, but they’re not showing up in real time… Now what?

 A content delivery network (CDN) provides WordPress websites with an additional level of caching.
 Basically, a CDN sends a cached copy of your website from one of its far-flung data centers to website visitors that are nearby.
 So, not only do you benefit from delivering cached content quickly to visitors, you shorten the physical gap between the server and them.
 (Which makes your loading speeds incredibly fast!)

 To clear cache on your CDN, you will have to log into your third-party CDN platform to do so.
-We would suggest you start with this article from 000webhost.
-Their CDN caching section is well-rounded and includes notes on how to do this for CloudFlare, KeyCDN, Stackpath, and Sucuri.
+Check their FAQs for information on how to clear cache for your WordPress site’s CDN.

-5. How to Clear Cache on Your Reverse Proxy
+2. How to Clear Cache on Your Reverse Proxy

 An HTTP reverse proxy like Varnish or Nginx is another type of caching you may want to purge.